JoelEB/linode_setup/README.md

 3. Follow [this guide](https://linode.com/docs/websites/hosting-a-website/) but using [this Ubuntu 16.04 varient](https://linode.com/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-16-04/).

-  * Make sure you add you host name to the hosts file
+  * Make sure you add you host name to the hosts file, otherwise, `sudo` will complain.
   ```
   sudo nano /etc/hosts
   ```